GaglianoTaliun-Lab/kidney-neurodegen/README.md

 cross-trait LDSC (global genetic correlation), conjFDR/pleioFDR (pleiotropic loci), and LAVA (local genetic correlation).
-Genes mapped to conjFDR loci are assessed for pathway enrichment (FUMA GENE2FUNC) and PPI network enrichment (NetworkAnalyst 3.0), and loci are evaluated by Bayesian colocalization (coloc.susie, with coloc.abf fallback).
+Genes mapped to conjFDR loci are assessed for pathway enrichment (FUMA GENE2FUNC) and PPI network enrichment (NetworkAnalyst 3.0), and loci are evaluated by Bayesian colocalization (coloc.abf).
 All summary statistics are from individuals of European genetic ancestry, aligned to GRCh37 (hg19).